New to Sly Flourish? Start Here or subscribe to the newsletter.

 You don't need to use them all the time.
 Instead, use these guidelines to give yourself options for running fast combat described using in-fiction language to build fun, dynamic, and action packed stories.

-Share this article with your friends using this link: https://slyflourish.com/guide_to_narrative_combat.html
+Share this article by copying this link: https://slyflourish.com/guide_to_narrative_combat.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.